 Download and complete the Assistance for Isolated Children (AIC) Claim form.

 Submit your claim

-You can submit your claim online, by post, fax or at a service centre.
+You can submit your claim online in your Centrelink online account through myGov.
+You can also submit it by post, fax or at a service centre.

 Read more about submitting your documents online.

 You can submit your claim and supporting documents by post.
 The address is on the claim form.

 You can fax your claim and supporting documents to an Assistance for Isolated Children Centre.
 The fax number is on the claim form.

 You can submit your claim and supporting documents in person at service centre.